 23. Go to the MAAT museum

 You can see the MAAT from miles away, thanks to its futuristic white building that sits like a giant manta ray above the Tejo riverbank.
-The architecture is stunning and worth a visit alone.
+There are usually interesting exhibits inside, but the architecture is beautiful and worth a visit alone.

-The exhibits inside do tend to be a mixed bag, but you can visit the adjacent (and often much better) Tejo Power Station, which has a great permanent exhibit on the history this former coal plant as well as interesting temporary art exhibits.
+You can visit the adjacent Tejo Power Station, which has a great permanent exhibit on the history of this former coal plant as well as interesting temporary art exhibits.
 You can get a combined entry ticket for MAAT and Tejo.
+If you have a Lisbon Card, you can get a 15% discount.

 24. Discover the southern riverbank

-map Cais do Sodré station (take the ferry here)
+map location Cais do Sodré station (take the ferry here)

-Almada [map] is just across the river from central Lisbon, but don’t worry, it’s very easy to get to.
-Ferries leave from behind the Cais do Sodré train station all the time and they take just five minutes (just get the boat to ‘Cacilhas’).
+Almada [map location] is just across the river from central Lisbon, but don’t worry, it’s very easy to get to.
+Ferries leave behind the Cais do Sodré train station all the time and they take just five minutes (just get the boat to ‘Cacilhas’).

 The town of Almada has plenty of cute restaurants and shops, as well as a marina with an old frigate and submarine.
 Walk along the docks past abandoned warehouses for beautiful views of Lisbon as well as two superb restaurants: Ponto Final and Atira-te Ao Rio, both right on the waterfront with amazing bay bridge views (reservation recommended if you’re going for dinner).